-Advanced Counseling Internship

-3 (Prerequiste, COUN 595) The Advanced Counseling Internship and accompanying seminar will enable students to refine and demonstrate the integration of theoretical and research perspectives on clinical interventions.
+Advanced Counseling Internship 3 (Prerequiste, COUN 595) The Advanced Counseling Internship and accompanying seminar will enable students to refine and demonstrate the integration of theoretical and research perspectives on clinical interventions.
 The Counselor Training Center (CTC), the Leahy Health Center, and an agreed-upon clinical site in the community will be utilized.
 Individual and group supervision will be ongoing.

 Global Health and Rehabilitation Issues An interdisciplinary course focused on international and global problems, challenges and issues in health, rehabilitation, special education, human resources, clinical, and behavioral sciences.
-Cultural, historical, geographic, economic, environmental and political factors that impact people and their lives are examined within the framework of the applied profes-
+Cultural, historical, geographic, economic, environmental and political factors that impact people and their lives are examined within the framework of the applied professions http://academic.scranton.edu/department/education